 A clear fluid that travels throughout the lymphatic system and carries cells that help fight infections and other diseases.

-Small bean shaped structures that are part of the immune system.
-They filter lymph fluid and help fight infection and diseases.
+A small bean shaped structure that is part of the immune system.
+The lymph nodes filter lymph fluid and help fight infection and diseases.
 They are in many parts of the body including under the arms and in the neck.

 A network of tissues and organs found throughout the body.
 It produces, stores, and carries white blood cells that fight infections and other diseases.
 It includes the bone marrow, spleen, thymus, lymph nodes and lymphatic vessels.